 This whole process got me real curious about how this process could possibly be legal under copyright laws.
 Google and Microsoft are making and distributing pages, images, and other assets on a massive scale for creative works that they haven’t been expressly licensed to redistribute.

 Google have always presented AMP as a performance enhancing caching service.
-Normally, a transparent caching proxy service would sit somewhere in the network path between the end user and the original webserver.
-This service has typically been deployed by internet service providers (ISPs) to cut the costs associated with connecting outside their own networks.
+Normally, a transparent caching proxy service would sit somewhere in the network path between the end user and the original web server.
+This service has typically been deployed by internet service providers (ISP) to cut the costs associated with connecting outside their own networks.

 Exceptions for caching in copyright law